This is fully residential at The British Racing School in Newmarket.

 Yes, in fact, under the Rules of Racing, if you are aged between 16 and 18 years and want to work in a Trainer’s yard you are required to undergo this training.
 If you are working in a Trainer’s yard we would suggest that you contact our careers team on 01638 675905 to discuss your situation.

 The British Racing School is a purpose built training centre on the outskirts of Newmarket, the Head Quarters of British horseracing.
 It is set in 120 acres of Suffolk countryside and is the only purpose built training facility of its type in Britain.
 The facilities include an indoor school, an outdoor arena, a 2½ furlong round all-weather gallop, seven furlong straight all-weather and grass gallops, 50 acre grass gallops, stalls and schooling fences, Equicisors and horse simulators, radio instruction system while riding, video recording of riding for performance analysis and classrooms with state of the art technology.
 See our Facilities page to learn more.

 Yes, we would advise that you bring casual clothes for the evenings and weekends.
 Also you may wish to bring smart clothing as you may get the opportunity to go racing while you are at the School.
 If you are accepted onto a course you will be sent joining instructions which gives a full kit list.

-You will be provided with a full breakfast, lunch, evening meal and supper.
+You will be provided with breakfast, lunch, evening meal and supper.
 All meals have been passed by our nutritionist.
 There is a tuck shop which sells snacks but if there is a particular food type that you like you can bring this.
 There is a toaster and microwave in your common room.

 If you have been unable to speak to a member of the recruitment team despite leaving a message please contact the Operations Director, Duncan Gregory on 01638 675902 and state that this has been the case.